The Young Ambassador of Georgia to Spain Tamara Arveladze, left, with the Georgian Minister of

 RM: You come across as patriotic.

 TA: Could be I’m an activist patriot.
-My fondest dream, toward whose realization I want to dedicate my best efforts, is for my country to regain its territorial integrity and be counted among the world’s most modern democracies where the rights of all citizens are insured and the standard of living is adequate for everyone.
+My fondest dream, toward whose realization I want to dedicate my best efforts, is for my country to regain its territorial integrity and be counted among the world’s most modern democracies where the rights of all citizens are ensured and the standard of living is adequate for everyone.

 RM: You might want to tell GUIDEPOST readers what you’ve been doing with your life, what in a sense got you where you are now.

 TA: Well, I attended high school at the GZAAT American Academy in Tbilisi to whom I’m eternally grateful.
-I did aspire to gain most from my share of studying but life doesn’t end in the classroom.
+I did aspire to gain the most from my share of studying but life doesn’t begin and end in the classroom.
 I have always been very actively engaged in extracurricular activities and community service.
 Until I graduated in 2016, I was coordinator and teacher of the Saturday School, an educational project for over 100 refugee children in my school.
 I was elected school prefect in my senior year and, later on, I became the class representative in my university.
 Currently, I’m studying at IE University for a bachelor’s degree in International Relations and I love it!
 I’m co-founder of the youth-focused online educational platform Eduspace, I am an activist of “Russia is an Occupier”, an independence movement which engages in amazing local activities of which I am really proud.
 Recently, I was chosen as a Young Ambassador, a great honor and responsibility at the same time!
 I am trying to encourage international interest in and about Georgia and reinforce the bridge between international youth and the Georgian community.
 Off the cuff this is about all I can tell you.

 RM: Tick off for us some of the things you’re in on as Young Ambassador.